 A 2018 OSCF Championship qualifier…come play in the Chess4Kids Club Quads in Portland on March 24!

 Contact: Charles Liu

-The fourth annual OES Aardvark Chess Tournament will be on Saturday, March 17, at Oregon Episcopal School in SW Portland.
+The fifth annual OES Aardvark Chess Tournament will be on Saturday, March 16, at Oregon Episcopal School in SW Portland.
 This is an OSCF State qualifier tournament.
 Cash prizes for the top section, cool awards and plus score medals, little prizes for first-time tournament players, raffles, and more.
 There is only space for about 140 players, so register before it’s too late!

 Proceeds from the event will benefit the Children’s Book Bank and OSCF; children’s book donations are welcome.

 The March Madness Tournament will be held on Saturday, March 17, 2018 at South Eugene High School.

 This tournament is an OSCF State Qualifier.